-Please note that students can only complete two courses as a non-degree student before they must apply to the program to complete the remainder of the courses.
+Please note that students can only complete one course as a non-degree student before they must apply to the program to complete the remainder of the courses.
 Please email email@example.com for any questions about this process.

 Certificate in Medical Education (TiME) to M.Ed. in Educational Leadership Pathway